awslabs/sagemaker-debugger/docs/sagemaker.md

 ```

 #### Enabling TensorBoard summaries
-SageMaker Debugger can automatically generate tensorboard scalar summaries,
-distributions and histograms for tensors saved.
-This can be enabled by
-passing a `TensorBoardOutputConfig` object when creating an Estimator as follows.
+SageMaker Debugger can automatically generate tensorboard scalar summaries, distributions, and histograms for tensors saved.
+You can enable this by passing a `TensorBoardOutputConfig` object when creating an estimator as follows.
 You can also choose to disable or enable histograms specifically for different collections.
-By default a collection has `save_histogram` flag set to True.
+By default, a collection has the `save_histogram` flag set to `True`.
-Note that scalar summaries are added to TensorBoard for all `ScalarCollections` and any scalar saved through `hook.save_scalar`.
+Scalar summaries are added to TensorBoard for all `ScalarCollections` and any scalar saved through `hook.save_scalar`.
-Refer [API](api.md) for more details on scalar collections and `save_scalar` method.
+See the [API](api.md) for more details on scalar collections and `save_scalar` method.

-The below example saves weights and gradients as full tensors, and also saves the gradients as histograms and distributions to visualize in TensorBoard.
+The following example saves weights and gradients as full tensors and also saves the gradients as histograms and distributions to visualize in TensorBoard.
-These will be saved to the location passed in `TensorBoardOutputConfig` object.
+These are saved to the location passed in the `TensorBoardOutputConfig` object.
 ```python
 from sagemaker.debugger import DebuggerHookConfig, CollectionConfig, TensorBoardOutputConfig hook_config = DebuggerHookConfig(